 In its thrust to build green and sustainable communities and create livelihood opportunities, TSI launched the Building Resilient Infrastructure and Communities through Kaibigans or BRICK project in 2018.
 The project aims to organize a community-based enterprise in Binugao, Toril, Davao City, which shall manufacture high-quality bricks and pervious pavers made of the TSI power plant's by-product, fly ash, as well as plastic wastes from the community.
-In 2019, TSI turned over the BRICK Facility to the community.
-TSI targets to train and organize a pool of brick producers and local bricklayers from the community in 2020.
+The BRICK Facility was successfully turned over to the community in 2019.
+For 2021, TSI plans to train and organize a pool of brick producers and local bricklayers from the community to ensure the continuous operation of the BRICK facility.